Air pollution in Hong Kong: Fuel combustion

 A large portion of this pollution comes from coal-fired power stations in Hong Kong and vehicular traffic.
 A significant contribution wafts down from the tens of thousands of factories in China's neighboring manufacturing heartland of the Pearl River Delta.
 The two major electricity companies of Hong Kong, namely China Light and Power and HK Electric Holdings emit more than 75,000 tonnes of carbon dioxide into Hong Kong's air daily.
 At 275 vehicles per kilometer, Hong Kong also has among the highest density of vehicles in the world.

+Use of illegal fuels

+In 2023, the number of illegal refuelling stations are increasing, likely due to the higher prices at legal stations.